Consumer medicine information

 As a result, it decreases the heart's need for blood and oxygen and therefore reduces the amount of work the heart has to do.
 It also widens the blood vessels in the body, as well as helping the heart to beat more regularly.

-DERALIN is used to treat or prevent a number of conditions.
-These include:
+DERALIN is used to treat or prevent a number of conditions, most of which are related to the heart:

-• heart beat or heart rhythm irregularities, including those caused by anxiety or an overactive thyroid gland
+• to treat irregularities in heart beat or heart rhythm, including those caused by anxiety or an overactive thyroid gland

-• essential tremor (shaking of head, chin, hands)
+• to treat essential tremor (shaking of head, chin, hands)

-• phaeochromocytoma, a rare tumour of the adrenal gland (only when used in combination with another medicine)
+• to treat phaeochromocytoma, a rare tumour of the adrenal gland (only when used in combination with another medicine)

 Some of the symptoms of an allergic reaction may include: